Review: Pulpit Club (Paintbrush)

 The 4th brings some difficulty after the relatively easy three hole opening stretch.
 191 yards, it’s a mid to longer par 3.
 The green sits behind some landforms and a bunker, which hides the surface from the tee.

 The approach shot is pretty cool.
 Playing over a ridge, it’s blind to a green sunken into the land.
 A big, almost bathtub like bunker on the righthand side catches shots that didn’t accurately pick the line properly.
 Here’s a view of the blind approach shot.
 The only help?
-Three rocks at the top that help you choose the line.
-In my opinion, this is gimmicky; I’d rather see no rocks and force the golfer to pick their own line than looking at the rocks.
+Three rocks at the top that help you choose the line, though I would rather see no rocks that some artificial aiming point in the middle of the fairway.
+At a public golf course, perhaps; but at a member club like Paintbrush, those who play here every day will figure out the proper line.

 The 6th hole is a 419 yard par 4.
 A tee shot bending to the right and over a bunker is lovely.

 The green, however, is way too much for me.
 Two tiers, separated by a huge ridge, is not my style of green.
-Frankly, it’s not needed and in reality, it’s a gimmick for memorability.
+I do not mind bold contours, but I feel like this is just reaching too much to create memorability.

-The slope of this green is absolutely egregious.
+The slope of this green is very big, and while I do not remember the exact height difference, it sure felt like 6 feet.
 Take a look below:

 Here’s a closer look at the ruins of the old building, which almost feels Victorian Era-esque.